Client: Alameda Corridor-East Construction Authority

 Completion Date: 2008

-The Ramona Grade Separation Project, located in the city of El Monte, required Ramona Blvd. to be lowered approximately twenty-six (26) feet below the railroad tracks.
-The project required construction of temporary shoofly for uninterrupted revenue operations of the railroads prior to the construction of two (2) railroad bridges.
-One bridge was for the Union Pacific Railroad, and a second bridge for the Metrolink Commuter Rail system.
+The Ramona Grade Separation Project, located in the City of El Monte, required Ramona Blvd. to be lowered approximately twenty-six feet below the railroad tracks.
+The project required the construction of temporary shoofly for uninterrupted revenue operations of the railroads prior to the construction of two railroad bridges.
+One bridge was for the Union Pacific Railroad and a second bridge for the Metrolink Commuter Rail System.
 UPRR bridge superstructure was built of steel girders, while the Metrolink Bridge used prestressed concrete box girders.
-Both bridges are supported by 60 inch diameter CIDH piles extending to over a 100 foot depth.
-An underpass access road along Ramona Boulevard was built utilizing Caltrans standard construction guidelines and details, and this included RC retaining walls on CIDH piles, sound walls (per Caltrans standard), a pump station for flood control & prevention, median and mitigation landscape with a drip irrigation system, restoration of an adjacent park, dedicated pedestrian walkways, road signage, traffic signals, road striping, storm drainage, water piping system, relocation of power and communication ducts/cablings, and installation of new curbs, gutters, and sidewalks per public works standard (Greenbook), and the city of El Monte.
+Both bridges are supported by 60-inch diameter CIDH piles extending to over a 100-foot depth.
+An underpass access road along Ramona Boulevard was built utilizing Caltrans Standard Construction Guidelines and Details, and this included RC retaining walls on CIDH piles, sound walls (per Caltrans Standards), a pump station for flood control & prevention, median and mitigation landscape with a drip irrigation system, restoration of an adjacent park, dedicated pedestrian walkways, road signage, traffic signals, road striping, storm drainage, water piping system, relocation of power and communication ducts/cablings, and installation of new curbs, gutters, and sidewalks per Public Works Standards (Greenbook), and the City of El Monte.